zedtux/docker-rubocop/README.md

 _Note: First time you'll run it, it will pull the image from the Internet which could takes some time depending on your Internet connection_

+_Note 2: You can find all the available tags [here](https://hub.docker.com/r/zedtux/docker-rubocop/tags/)._

 ## Upgrade Rubocop